 4. Drizzle Raw Chocolate Sauce Over the Top - Chocolate and pumpkin go great together and a little drizzle of Raw Chocolate Sauce over the top makes it extra special (not Medical Medium® compliant unless you substitute the raw cacao powder with carob powder).

-5. Sprinkle Crushed Pecans or Walnuts on Top As a Garnish - Lastly, a garnish of crushed pecans or walnuts is the perfect topping for this healthy dessert!
+5. Sprinkle Crushed Pecans or Walnuts on Top as a Garnish - Lastly, a garnish of crushed pecans or walnuts is the perfect topping for this healthy dessert!

 Yes!
 And it's a great idea for portion control and easier serving.